Are you a researcher and/or faculty member of USC? Do you wish there was an Amazon for useful lab reagents and materials?

-The Technology Commercialization Office (TCO) is launching an Invention Incentive Program to encourage faculty, staff and students to disclose their inventions, innovations, and discoveries.
+The Technology Commercialization Office (TCO) is launching an Invention Award Program to encourage faculty, staff and students to disclose their inventions, innovations, and discoveries.
 The TCO’s mission is to protect and transfer intellectual property developed at USC to the marketplace.
-The Invention Incentive Program consists of two qualifying tiers, where applicants can earn up to $1,000 per USC Inventor.
+The Invention Award Program consists of two qualifying tiers, where applicants can earn up to $1,000 per USC Inventor.

 According to Dr. Pam Benicewicz, USC Associate Vice President for Research and TCO Director, this program is essential because, “Intellectual property is the foundation of the modern knowledge economy.
 It fuels the health and life sciences, alternative energy and advanced material industries, and pervades most other products we consume.”